USCqserver/HOQSTTutorials.jl/markdown/redfield/02-redfield_multi_axis_noise.md

 ---
-title: Redfield equation with multi-axis noise
+author: "Huo Chen"
-author: Huo Chen
+title: "Redfield equation with multi-axis noise"
 ---

 ## Redfield equation with multi-axis couplings
 In this example, we show how to solve the Redfield equation with the following Hamiltonian